Skip to main content

 Sanity Guards

-If the selected fill price diverges more than 15% from the cached outcome price:
+If the selected fill price diverges beyond the same relative threshold from the cached outcome price (15% default; wider for Up/Down):

 1. First, try the primary-only best bid/ask (ignoring complement)